 Welcome

-My name is Jana Simović, I am a bilingual Serbian-American journalist and documenter currently based in Belgrade, Serbia that works with various forms of multimedia and data to tell stories.
+My name is Jana Simović, I am a bilingual Serbian-American journalist that works with various forms of multimedia, data and public records to tell stories across platforms.

-In my reporting work, I have written about and documented the importance of community-centered work and initiatives surrounding topics such as climate change, environmental issues, food systems, urban trends, cultural identities, music scenes, art and much more through a storytelling narrative.
+In my reporting work, I have covered and investigated the importance of community-centered work and initiatives surrounding topics such as climate change, environmental issues, public safety, food systems, cultural identities and music scenes through a storytelling narrative.

-As a journalist, I aim to purposefully use multimedia such as photography and data visuals to help audiences understand and connect to a wide variety of topics.
-As a primarily self-taught photographer, I use the medium to capture stories through as many formats as possible; as a way to pursue transparency, accuracy and beauty all while trying to reach a larger audience.
+As a journalist, I aim to purposefully use multimedia such as photography and data visuals to making information approachable in order to engage audiences and promote accountability.
+As a primarily self-taught photographer, I use the medium to capture stories through as many formats as possible; as a way to pursue transparency, accuracy and beauty.

-When I am not working, I spend time cooking my grandmother’s recipes, biking while listening to recycled music, collecting print media and listening to strangers’ stories.
+When I am not working, I spend time cooking my grandmother’s recipes, biking while listening to recycled music, collecting print media, listening to strangers’ stories and planning my next trip.

-I hold a Masters of Arts degree in Data Journalism as well as a Bachelors of Arts degree in Journalism and Documentary Studies, both from DePaul University in Chicago.
+I hold a Master of Arts degree in Data Journalism as well as a Bachelor of Arts degree in Journalism and Documentary Studies, both from DePaul University in Chicago.

 Journalist Statement: